HyperionU/nota-set/.github/CONTRIBUTING.md

 ```
 - This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.

-Finally, if you are confused or unsure about something, ask.
-Ask either on the Discussions tab or the Slack Channel<sup>1</sup>.\
+Finally, if you are confused or unsure about something, ask.\
 From all of us here, thanks for making Nota-Set better and more accessible!\
 -G. D. (Maintainer of Nota-Set, Founder / President of Hyperion University)